cap-js/docs/java/change-tracking.md

 ];
 ```

-Changes for `Orders` and `OrderItems` will have their own respective target or root identifiers.
-Values of the changed fields are not affected,
+Changes for `Orders` and `OrderItems` will have their own respective target or root identifiers filled.

-such identifiers simply annotate them with additional context.
-When no annotation is present, identifier is empty.
+### Identifiers for Associations

-For associations, you might also replace the changed values with some value of the associated entity instead of the foreign key.
+For associations, the value of the foreign key is stored in the changelog by default.
+You can change this and store values of the associated entity instead.
+This kind of identifier changes the values stored in the changelog, while [entity identifiers](#identifiers-for-entities) annotate changed values.

 You annotate your entity like this: